 The two other MP3 players we deployed use similar concepts, but run on less polished hardware and software configurations.
-One consists of an Intel 100MHz Pentium PC that boots a copy of FreeBSD diskless from the information furnace using etherboot [17]; the other is an old laptop running SuSE Linux 7.0.
-To minimise the noise of the PC I switched its fans to 5V, reasoning that with no hard disks its power demands were orders of magnitude lower than its rated capacity.
+One consists of an Intel 100MHz Pentium PC that boots a copy of FreeBSD diskless from the information furnace using etherboot [51]; the other is an old laptop running SuSE Linux 7.0.
 Having the information furnace utilise simple standards for organising and disseminating the content (a text index and MP3 files exported via NFS as a directory tree) allowed me to choose the operating systems opportunistically: I selected FreeBSD to avoid the burden of configuring, maintaining, and provisioning disk space for another operating system (the player shares the read-only partitions of the information furnace), and SuSE Linux because it was the first OS installation to run correctly on the laptop's idiosyncratic hardware.